Dobiasd/frugally-deep/FAQ.md

 frugally-deep FAQ
 =================

-Why is my prediction roughly 100 times slower in C++ as in Python?
+Why is my prediction roughly 100 times slower in C++ than in Python?
 ------------------------------------------------------------------

-Maybe you did not tell your C++ compiler to optimize for speed?
+Maybe you did not tell your C++ compiler to optimize for speed.
 For g++ and clang this can be done with `-O3` (and `-march=native`).
-In case of Microsoft Visual C++, you need to compile your project not in "Debug" mode but in "Release" mode, and then run it without the debugger attached.
+In the case of Microsoft Visual C++, you need to compile your project not in "Debug" mode but in "Release" mode, and then run it without the debugger attached.

-Why is my prediction roughly 10 times slower in C++ as in Python?
+Why is my prediction roughly 10 times slower in C++ than in Python?
 -----------------------------------------------------------------

 Maybe you are using your GPU in TensorFlow?